-Name Street or Box # Trapping license number City State Zip County Telephone No. Season Trapping All licensed trappers are required to complete and submit this form as so neir trapping activities are completed, but no later than April 20th.
-Responsing a property and are strictly confidential.
-Accurate informanage the resource properly.
-If more space is needed, please attach and bid you trap for this season?
+Name Street or Box # Trapping license number City State Zip County Telephone No. Season Trapping All licensed trappers are required to complete and submit this form as soon as possible as their trapping activities are completed, but no later than April 20th.
+Responses are used for management purposes only and are strictly confidential.
+Accurate information is necessary to manage the resource properly.
+If more space is needed, please attach additional sheet.
+Did you trap for this season?
 Yes No Definitions: 1.
 Number-actual # of animals taken 2.
-Drainage area-river, stream, etc, local description; e.g. E/W fork confluence 3.
-Average # of traps used-average # of traps for space 4.
-Number of days trapped-# of days trapped for the space onses are used for nation is necessary to diditional sheet. g., Dickey River at sand location Did you trap for Beaver?
-If so, please constant in the second sec ounty Av. # traps used Av. # days trapped Nid you trap for Muskrat?
-If so, please complete Yes MUSKRAT Number Drainage Area where trapped County Av. # traps used Av.
-No # days trapped Did you trap for Raccoon?
-If so, please RACCOON Number Drainage Area where trapped Co 1 2 3 • Did you trap for River Otter?
-If so, please complete Yes RIVER OTTER Number Drainage Area where trapped County Av. # traps used Av.
-Did you trap for Mink?
-If so, please com MINK Number Drainage Area where trapped Cou 1 unty Av. # traps used Av. # days trapped I I I Did you trap for Bobcat?
-If so, please complete Yes BOBCAT Number Drainage Area where trapped County Av. # traps used Av.
-1 # days trapped Did you trap for Marten?
-If so, please converse weak set of the se ounty Av. # traps used Av. # days trapped
+Drainage area-river, stream, etc, local description; e.g., Dickey River at E/W fork confluence 3.
+Average # of traps used-average # of traps for spaces and location 4.
+Number of days trapped# of days trapped for the spaces and location Did you trap for Beaver?
+If so, please complete Yes No BEAVER Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1.
+Did you trap for Muskrat?
+If so, please complete Yes No MUSKRAT Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1 2 3 Did you trap for Raccoon?
+If so, please complete Yes No RACCOON Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1 Did you trap for River Otter?
+If so, please complete Yes No RIVER OTTER Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1 2 3 Did you trap for Mink?
+If so, please complete Yes No MINK Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1 2 3 Did you trap for Bobcat?
+If so, please complete Yes No BOBCAT Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1 2 3 Did you trap for Marten?
+If so, please complete Yes No WEASEL Number Drainage Area where trapped County Av. # traps used Av. # days trapped 1 2 3